 |Total checked greater than or equal to||Returns true if the total checked items are greater than or equal to x.
 Appears on Checkboxes only.|

-The expected value of the Source Field that will make the rule to be valid.
+The expected value of the Source Field will make the rule valid.
 The display of this option varies depending on the type of the selected Source Field and the selected Comparison Operator.
 For example, if the selected Source Field is a type of Radio Buttons and the Operator is set to Equals, you should see a dropdown populated with the field's choices while with the Operator set to Starts With, the Source Value will be turned into a free text waiting for a custom value.

 Read How Conditional Logic Rules are Processed to learn more technical details about how rules are evaluated and processed

 This is where you configure what actions to execute when the condition is met, like show or hide a field or even change the value of a field.
 An action consists of 2 options: the Field and the Action options.

 This represents the field of the form to execute the action if the condition is satisfied.
 Since configuring conditional logic for a field based on its values is not supported, you cannot select a field used in the Rules section.

 In this option, you select from a predefined list of actions how the selected field will be affected.
 The options available in the dropdown will vary depending on the selected field type.
 For instance, if the selected field is a type of Dropdown, you should see actions that run on options such as Show Option and Hide Option.

 This option is only available when the Action is set to Change Value, and it represents the value we'd like the field to get when the action is executed.